korneliuszw/consultit-2025/README.md

 - generateInvoice (MM.YYYY): Generates invoices for a month and inserts them to database
 - invoicesToCSV (MM.YYYY optional): Generates CSV for invoices.
 Omit a month to generate for all invoices in the database
-- invoicesToPDF (MM.YYYY optional): Generates PDF for invoices.
+- invoicesToPdf (MM.YYYY optional): Generates PDF for invoices.
 Omit a month to generate for all invoices in the database

 You can run multiple commands but they are chained so make sure they follow a logical order